This year we celebrate 136 years of service, opening as a Wesleyan Church on 6 December 1883.

 In common with our history, the number of church members and attendees has continued to fluctuate, with 2017 typically seeing 40-60 in worship at the morning service.
 However, we remain committed, like those before us, to serve our local community through various fellowship activities and to share the message of Jesus to those who are interested in learning about our faith.

-Thank you to Mr David Swann for the loan of history notes and priceless artefacts, especially an article published by The Methodist Recorder on October 21, 1909, titled 'At the Gateway of the Potteries’ - A ducal village and its Methodism written by Mr TE Freeman.
+Thank you to Mr David Swann for the loan of history notes and priceless artefacts, especially an article published by The Methodist Recorder on October 21, 1909, entitled 'At the Gateway of the Potteries’ - A ducal village and its Methodism written by Mr TE Freeman.